 - Article continues below...

 - More stories you may like...

-- Theatre Review: Threads @ The Hope Theatre
+- Theatre Review: My Country; A Work in Progress @ The Birmingham Repertory Theatre

 The Winters Tale.
 Orlando James (Leontes) Natalie Radmall-Quirke (Hermione and Dorcas) Photo Credit: JOHAN PERSSON“It does leave a residue with you.
 You have to investigate all those themes,” says Orlando.
 “You have to use comparison and find empathy with your character and not judge your character.
 The text dictates, and most of the audience would think, he’s a terrible person who acts terribly and his actions have unbelievable repercussions, but I have to look for the logic and reason behind those actions and find them fully.
 "You can’t play something like jealousy, but you can play suspicion of someone cheating on you.
 You can’t end game – you have to pick it apart minutely and ask why he turns that way instead of that way.
 “A lot of people are scared of Shakespeare, that it’s not for them.
 This production in particular deals with a lot of human experiences that will excite you, challenge you, make you laugh and I think at the moment, as a society, we need some hope and lightness.
 This is a tragic story, but it ends with a great amount of hope and looking to the future.”
 Cheek by Jowl’s production of The Winters Tale will be showing at The Barbican, London from Apr 5 2017 - 22 Apr 2017.
 Book tickets here.
 The Winter’s Tale will be streamed live from the Barbican Centre on 19 April at 7.30pm.
 You can watch here.